skluzada/school_projects/README.md

 **Online News Articles**: Predicting popularity of online news articles using Python in Jupyter Notebook

+**Pepper as a guide**: Project to teach a humanoid robot Pepper to be a guide in a museum or a gallery

 **Quizzes**: C++ program to solve and create quizzes with ncurses GUI

 **RFM Analysis**: RFM (Recency, Frequency, Monetary) analysis of customers using Python in Jupyter Notebook